-In a Montessori environment, all subjects studied belong to our key learning areas.
+In a Montessori environment, all subjects studied are within the Australian National Curriculum and Montessori curriculum.
 There are ten key learning areas in a Montessori environment.
 Our school covers the eight traditional subjects – Language, Mathematics, Studies of Society and Environment (SOSE), Science, Technology, The Arts, Languages other than English (LOTE), Health and Physical Education (HPE) – and two learning areas specific to Montessori: Practical Life and Sensorial.
-Both these areas support acquisition of information and practical skills.
+Both of these areas support acquisition of information and practical skills.
 Some learning areas are defined as cultural subjects and form part of our integrated curriculum.
-Every term is introduced with a theme and the theme usually starts with one of Dr Montessori’s ‘Great Stories’.
+Every term is introduced with a theme which usually starts with one of Dr. Montessori’s ‘Great Stories’.

-Students learn to associate a concept with various subjects, such as: if they are studying planets, they will look at geography and at the same time work with mathematical equations, establishing sizes of planets, distances from Earth, etc. Language will be introduced possibly by addressing differentiation of adjectives and genre writing.
-Technology may be introduced by asking students to complete a PowerPoint presentation.
+Students learn to associate a concept with various subjects.
+For example, if students are studying planets, they will examine geography and at the same time work with mathematical equations, establishing sizes of planets, distances from Earth, etc. Language is also concurrently introduced by addressing differentiation of adjectives and genre writing.
+Technology may be introduced by asking students to complete digital presentation.

 Children become aware that everything is connected and that their active participation in events can modify outcomes.

 The sensorial equipment is specifically designed for the younger students (3-6).
 This age group is learning through their own sensorial experiences and as such are attracted to activities they can manipulate, see, smell, taste or hear.
 The equipment identifies and refines the student’s visual, auditory, tactile, gustatory, olfactory and stereognostic (kinaesthetic) sense.
-The sensorial materials are presented to children to provide them with means of refining each of their senses: The Coloured Tablets allow the student to discern the slightest change of hue within colour, The Pink Tower clearly shows differences in size, etc.
+Sensorial materials are presented to children to provide them with a means of refining each of their senses, for example Coloured Tablets allow the student to discern the slightest change of hue within colour, The Pink Tower shows differences in size.

 The same materials are used with older students in a more cognitive way and by analysing the properties of the equipment, children gain specific academic understanding.
 Students manipulating these materials can clearly demonstrate their sensorial abilities or lack thereof and then be supported by the adults in the environment to achieve skills required.